isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1564.md

 ---
-title: ChopeBook - ChopeBook with Phone Line Mgmt Software Only
+title: iMakan - F&B Full Digitalisation with Analytics
 permalink: /productivity-solutions-grant/solutionrepo/solution1564
 ---

 ### Description

-ChopeBook is a Table Management System (TMS) designed to make the most of a restaurant's revenue generating assets - tables and seats.
-Manage the inflow of online and offline reservations with user-friendly functions synced across multiple devices.
+iMakan is best for merchants who are looking for a cost- effective transformation in customer ordering process.
+A complete set of digital tools: in-store QR ordering, online ordering for self-pickup/delivery, eMenu and kiosk.
+With a clean UI to achieve high speed order input, iMakan presents an effective up-sell automation that helps F&B realize potential revenue faster. iMakan is widely used by new age diners who prefer digital menu and fast pace ordering.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_ChopeBook_System_20200204_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Megasafe_Annex_3_CR_wef_3_Dec_2020_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria